basebase-ai/basebase-js/README.md

 # BaseBase JavaScript SDK

 An SDK for BaseBase server interactions, patterned after the Firebase/Firestore SDK.
-Build web applications that use BaseBase as a backend server.
+Makes it easy to build web applications that use BaseBase as a data store and user authentication service.

+## ⚠️ Early Development

+This SDK is currently in early development (0.1.x).
+The API may change between versions.
+Please use with caution in production environments.

 ## 🚀 Features